I have to admit that cooperative learning strategies were not on my radar screen when I first entered the teaching profession.

 And, that can lead to problems occasionally.
 See the section below regarding the disadvantages of cooperative learning.

-However, research has shown that collaborative learning activities...
+However, research has revealed that cooperative learning...

 Given these research findings, is it any wonder that administrators insist that we regularly provide cooperative learning activities in our classrooms?